keyboard_arrow_up

 Punch

-The die component that actually forms, or punches, a shape from the die cutting material.
+The die component that creates the actual cut or shape by applying force to the material.

 Through Cutting